zammad/zammad-org/src/de/reference/glossary.md

   Sie können Ihre eigenen Makros definieren und Aktionen basierend auf allen verfügbaren Attributen im Ticket durchführen.

+Main Content
+: The middle section of the Zammad layout.
+Depending on the view you have selected, it shows the dashboard, overviews, the ticket detail view, the create-ticket form or other screens.

+Main Content Footer
+: The action row at the bottom of the Main Content area.
+It holds the primary actions of the currently active view, such as `Create`, `Apply Template` or `Discard Changes` on the create-ticket form.

 Erwähnungen
 : Erwähnungen sind eine Funktion von Zammad, mit der Sie einen anderen Agenten in einem Ticket markieren können.
 Geben Sie einfach [[@]][[@]] und den Namen ein.
 Die ausgewählte Person